anibalsande/Group5-UDC-Seneca/README.md

 For help installing Python and a C++ compiler, see [System requirements](#system-requirements).

 ### System requirements
-If you do not already have Python and a C++ compiler installed on your Windows 10/11 computer, install them first before installing the LRM App.
+If you do not already have Python and a C++ compiler installed on your Windows 10/11 computer, install these first using the instructions below before installing the LRM App.

 **To install Python 3.13.0**
 1. Download [Python](https://python.org/downloads/) for Windows from the [Python](https://python.org/downloads/) website.